janaSunrise/ML-algorithms-from-scratch/README.md

 > A python only implementation of the Algorithms used for ML from scratch.

-**Note**: This project does use external dependencies for the testing of the algorithms.
+**Note**: This project uses external dependencies for the testing of the algorithms.

 ### Available algorithms